Ingredient Explainer: Are Beta-Glucans in Skincare Worth the Hype?

 What Are Beta-Glucans?

-If you don’t know what beta-glucans are, even if you’ve heard that they’re a must-have for your skin care routine, you aren’t alone.
-Until they were suddenly on everyone’s lips, beta-glucans weren’t exactly a household name.
-Hence why we looked to an expert for the official answer on what they are.
 Beta-glucans, according to Dr. Kwan, are a type of soluble fiber that’s derived from oats.
-If you want to get more scientific, the National Center for Biotechnology Information (NCBI) shares that beta-glucans can also be classified as naturally occurring polysaccharides, which can be found in the bran of cereal grains, the cell wall of baker’s yeast, certain types of fungi, and many different kinds of mushrooms.
+If you want to get more scientific, the National Center for Biotechnology Information (NCBI) shares that beta-glucans can also be classified as naturally occurring polysaccharides, which can be found in the bran of cereal grains, the cell wall of baker’s yeast, certain types of fungi and many different kinds of mushrooms.

 Who Should Use Beta-Glucans?

 Often, certain ingredients won’t work for specific skin types.
-Thankfully, that isn’t the case with beta-glucan.
-No matter your skin type, you can get in on this trend.
-That’s because, as Dr. Kwan confirms, all skin types can benefit from products formulated with beta-glucan.
+Thankfully, that isn’t the case with beta-glucans.
+No matter your skin type, you can get in on this trend, says Dr. Kwan.

 How to Add Beta-Glucans to Your Routine